-Water Conservation & Reclamation
+Water Conservation & Reclamation Services

 - Install High-Efficiency Toilets (HET's) or Dual Flush Toilets.
 Recent advancements have allowed toilets to use 20 percent less water than the current federal standard, while still providing equal or superior performance.
 You can save 4,000 gallons per year with this simpler, greener choice.
 We provide a full scope of toilet replacements and installations to residential and commercial properties.
 Contact us today.

 - Install a rainwater collection system to use for landscape irrigation or mechanical system operation.
 This can increase your property value and for commercial structures, lower the size of your required retention pond.
 One inch of rainfall produces 0.62 gallons of water for every square foot of roof space.
 For a 3,000 sq.-ft. house, that could mean 1,860 gallons of free water for every inch of rainwater.
 Rainwater collection or harvesting systems can range in size to simple barrels at each corner of the house to 500-gallon tanks; 1,000-gallon tanks; and larger gallon tanks with submersible pumps placed underground on your property.
 Call us to discuss designing your residential and commercial custom rainwater collection system.

 - Repair dripping faucets and showerheads.
 A drip rate of one drip per second can waste more than 3,000 gallons per year.
 Schedule faucet repair services to improve your home or business’ water-savings and promote water conservation.